ALTaleX531/OpenGlass/README.md

 # OpenGlass
 A replica of the dead software glass8, also known as the upstream project of [DWMBlurGlass](https://github.com/Maplespe/DWMBlurGlass).

+> [!NOTE]
+> This project currently maintains two branches
+> - [master](https://github.com/ALTaleX531/OpenGlass/tree/master) It has many features and relatively fewer bugs, but the performance is average.
+It depends on `dcomp` and `Windows.UI.Composition`.
+> - [legacy](https://github.com/ALTaleX531/OpenGlass/tree/legacy) It has few features, but its performance is much better than the master branch.
+It is implemented in a similar way to glass8.
+>
+> I don't have that much time to maintain both branches at the same time, so they may rarely get updated, but feel free to submit PRs.

-This software is designed for Windows 10 2004 to Windows 11 23H2, which is currently in its early stages and may have various efficiency issues and bugs.
-OpenGlass works with Windows 10 1809 at a minimum, but I highly recommend you to use Windows 10 22H2.
+This branch is designed for Windows 10 2004 to Windows 11 23H2.
+It works with Windows 10 1809 at a minimum, but I highly recommend you to use Windows 10 22H2.

-Some simple tests show that at lower blur radius OpenGlass performs slightly worse than glass8, but at higher blur radius the performance will be a bit better.
-For some applications where `DwmEnableBlurBehind` and `DwmExtendFrameIntoClientArea` are used in combination, OpenGlass performs almost twice as well as glass8.
+Some simple tests show that at lower blur radius this branch performs slightly worse than glass8, but at higher blur radius the performance will be a bit better.
+For some applications where `DwmEnableBlurBehind` and `DwmExtendFrameIntoClientArea` are used in combination, this branch performs almost twice as well as glass8.
 > [!IMPORTANT]
 > This software is intended for advanced users only.
 If you are a beginner and you do not have deeper knowledge of Windows (such as registry editing etc.) you should not install this software.
 > For the average users, you should consider using [DWMBlurGlass](https://github.com/Maplespe/DWMBlurGlass).